 What is Cincinnati State Technical and Community College's ranking?

-Cincinnati State Technical and Community College ranks among the top 20% of community college in Ohio for: Least expensive tuition, Diversity in US community colleges and Largest student body.
+Cincinnati State Technical and Community College ranks among the top 20% of community college in Ohio for: Least expensive tuition, Largest student body and Highest completion rates.

 Recent Articles